Jenny Lake Campground Overview

 Jenny Lake Campground is a tent-only campground.
 Trailers, campers, and pop-up roof tents are not permitted.
 Each campsite includes a compact gravel parking space for one vehicle no larger than eight feet high and 14 feet long, a tent pad, a picnic table, a fire pit with metal fire grate, bear-proof food storage lockers, and access to nearby water spigots, flush toilets, and two coin-operated showers.
 Only two tents are permitted per site.

 ADA Access: Three campsites are ADA compliant, and feature accessible picnic tables, leveled sites, and leveled pathways to accessible restrooms and payphone.
 One coin-operated shower is also ADA accessible.
 Routes to the amphitheater are not wheelchair accessible.

 There is no WiFi/internet service at Jenny Lake Campground.
 The closest public wireless internet access is at the Craig Thomas Discovery & Visitor Center in Moose.
 Cellular coverage varies, and may be available depending on location within the campground and service provider.
 There is a campground host on-site, and a house phone located at the kiosk.
 Firewood, ice, and supplies can be purchased at the nearby Jenny Lake Store and not in the campground.
-Please note that some facilities and services—including restaurants, activities, and retail operations—may have modifications or limitations.
-Learn More.

 Jenny Lake Campground is situated within short walking distance of Jenny Lake and right along the Grand Teton National Park bike path.
 The campground straddles a glacial moraine covered with an open forest of lodgepole pine, subalpine fir and Douglas fir.
 Across the lake, Teewinot Mountain, Cascade Canyon and Mount St. John dominate the landscape.